pH7Software/pH7-Internationalization/README.md

 Please feed free to contribute (by forking the repo and commit it) by translated the files and adding new languages.

 If you want to translate new languages, start with `global.pot` Gettext file.
 You can use software such as [Poedit](http://poedit.net/) to make the translation much easier.

 Then, don't forget to compile it in order to get `global.mo` file and upload it in "binary" format using an FTP client such as Filezilla or WinSCP.

 ## How to Install Those Languages?

-- Upload the `_protected/` folder to your protected pH7CMS's installation with a FTP client such as [FileZilla](https://filezilla-project.org).
+- Upload the `_protected/` folder to your protected pH7CMS's installation with a FTP client such as [FileZilla](https://filezilla-project.org/download.php?type=client) or [WinSCP](https://winscp.net/eng/download.php).

 - *Optional:* Open *pH7CMSLangs.sql* file.
 Replace `pH7_` by your prefix set in "~/_protected/app/configs/config.ini" [database] prefix variable.
 Then, execute the file through phpMyAdmin.